LoveUI Skills

 Each one handles a narrower kind of work:

-When the pack is installed, the agent should scan these skills and choose the most specific one for the job.
+When the pack is installed, the agent should choose one primary specialist and add a second only when the task clearly crosses concerns.
 For example, "make this form easier to understand" should route to clarify, while "make this dashboard production ready" may use audit first and polish after fixes.

 How it changes agent behavior